-5.12 Health and Safety Audits and Inspections
+5.12 Health and Safety visits, tours and inspections

-Regular visual inspections of the site and installations, where defects are identified and recorded are carried out by the Site Supervisor.
-We recommend that this kind of safety tour be completed every month as part of best practice.
+The site supervisor regularly carries out a visual tour of the site and installations, identifying and recording defects.
+We recommend that this kind of safety tour be completed formally monthly as part of best practice.